Marine Radio Licence Course Guarantee

 We estimate that to complete the online component will take approximately 4-5 hours of self study.
 The online assignments are open book and take between 4 to 10 minutes each to complete.

 When the assignments are completed an email response is sent to your inbox advising you of your results and sections that need to be reviewed.
-When candidates are consistently achieving 80-85% in the online components then we recommend sitting the final face-to-face ‘closed book’ examination.
+When candidates are consistently achieving 80-85% in the online components then we send information on providing a demonstration of competency using our simulator.

 How long does a Marine Radio Operators Certificate last?